Advanced In Reading Advocacy

 Who are the AIR Fliers

-- The development of presentations/courses that focus on the needs of AIR students
+- Creating presentations/courses/blog posts that focus on the needs of AIR students

-- Ongoing support of educators, whatever their role in the system, so to more effectively meet the current needs of these students
+- Ongoing support of educators, whatever their role in the system, so to support appropriate programming for these students

 - Ongoing interaction with parents of AIR students who are not educators, yet who provide examples of “happening now”